 Try to build a profile, where you can understand your customers and also think of ways how you can appeal to them.
 Provide customers with the value they can appreciate and also offer them something unique or better value for the money than the competitors.

-When a business goes through it startup phase, it explores all the channels to find as many customers as possible.
+When a business goes through its startup phase, it explores all the channels to find as many customers as possible.

-Networking is a important part of finding customers!
+Networking is an important part of finding customers!

 You can also start with the network you already have.
-Your friends, family or any professional connections.
+Your friends, family, or any professional connections.
 Finding a network among your network is the most convenient way.
-Ask to introduce yourself with the networks your current network might have.
+Ask to introduce yourself to the networks your current network might have.

 Some customers are really hard to reach out to.
 For this you sort of need to ‘stalk’ them.
 Not the kind of stalking which is illegal but where you need to be constantly in contact with the customers to get any insights on their preferences.
 To build this contact you need to try to find a way to get yourself introduced to them and then start with a welcoming email or a call.

-You can also get this potential customers interested in some events you might held so as to get into a better interaction with them.
-And when you have bought enough value for your product may be it can turn out to be your customer.
+You can also get these potential customers interested in some events you might hold so as to get into a better interaction with them.
+And when you have bought enough value for your product maybe it can turn out to be your customer.